tamu-edu/it-cloud-docs/src/github/education.md

 ### Costs and Instructor Certification

-**Costs**:
-- Classroom 50 is free to use, but instructors may incur costs for GitHub Teams organizations if they exceed the free tier limits.
-- GitHub offers free Teams plans for educational use.
+GitHub offers free Teams plans for educational use.
 Instructors can apply for these benefits through the [GitHub Education program](https://education.github.com).
+Classroom 50 itself is free to use on a Teams plan.

 **Instructor Certification**:
 - To qualify for free GitHub Education benefits, instructors must verify their academic status through GitHub's verification process.